When do students begin their Judaic Studies?

 Is there childcare on Sunday mornings?

-Mount Zion offers childcare in a safe, child-friendly environment on Friday evenings during Shabbat services as well as Sunday mornings during Religious School hours (9:30 am-12:15 pm).
+Mount Zion offers complimentary childcare in a safe, child-friendly environment on Friday evenings during Shabbat services, as well as Sunday mornings when there is Religious School (9:30 am-12:15 pm).
+Beginning September 1, 2018, we will also offer childcare during Saturday morning services when there is a Bar/Bat Mitzvah.
+Please check our calendar or call our office at 651-698-3881 for specific dates!
 Reservations are not necessary.
-However, we suggest that parents/guardians of infants or children with special needs notify Mount Zion in advance.
+However, we suggest that parents or guardians of infants or children with special needs notify Mount Zion in advance.
 Feel free to drop by room 102 and check out our wonderful facility and staff!

 Do families need to join Mount Zion in order to participate in our Religious School programs?